My Counselling Room

 I'm experienced in working with clients using CBT to deal with range of issues such as anxiety, depression, etc.

 - I work one day a week as a Bereavement Counsellor for Liverpool Bereavement Service, where I use my experience in the field of bereavement counselling, and equally importantly, my empathy and compassion, to help clients try to find a way forward after losing their loved one.

-- I also offer CBT (Cognitive Behavioural Therapy) for clients attending the Philippi Trust, Southport, where I work alongside clients to help them deal with issues such as anxiety, depression, relationship difficulties, low-self esteem, anger management, social anxiety, addiction, Trauma-PTSD, Obsessive Compulsive Disorder (OCD), etc.
+- I have also offered CBT (Cognitive Behavioural Therapy) for clients attending the Philippi Trust, Southport, working alongside clients to help them deal with issues such as anxiety, depression, relationship difficulties, low-self esteem, anger management, social anxiety, addiction, Trauma-PTSD, Obsessive Compulsive Disorder (OCD), etc.

 Additional Training and CPD